apache/flink/docs/content.zh/docs/dev/table/hiveCompatibility/hiveDialect/insert.md

 {{< hint warning >}}
 **Note:**

-In Hive, by default, the user mush specify at least one static partition in case the user accidentally overwrites all partition, and user can set the configuration `hive.exec.dynamic.partition.mode` to `nonstrict` to to allow all partitions to be dynamic.
+In Hive, by default, users must specify at least one static partition in case of accidentally overwriting all partitions, and users can set the configuration `hive.exec.dynamic.partition.mode` to `nonstrict` to to allow all partitions to be dynamic.

 But in Flink's Hive dialect, it'll always be `nonstrict` mode which means all partitions are allowed to be dynamic.